- A3.1.8. Big data (production, storage, transfer)

 8.1.3 Physics-Dynamics coupling: Consistent subgrid-scale modeling

-Participants: Florian Lemarié, Manolis Perrot, Simon Clement.During the year 2021, the AIRSEA team has started to work on new topics around physics-dynamics coupling 66.
+Participants: Florian Lemarié, Manolis Perrot, Simon Clement.Following the work started in 2021, the AIRSEA team continued to study new topics around physics-dynamics coupling 53.
 Schematically, numerical models consist of two blocks generally identified as “physics” and “dynamics” which are often developed separately.
 The “Physics” represents unresolved or under-resolved processes with typical scales below model resolution while the “dynamics” corresponds to a discrete representation in space and time of resolved processes.
 Unresolved processes cannot be ignored because they directly influence the resolved part of the flow since energy is continuously transferred between scales.
-The interplay between resolved and unresolved scales is a large, incomplete and complex topic for which there is still much to do within the Earth system modeling community 24.
+The interplay between resolved and unresolved scales is a large, incomplete and complex topic for which there is still much to do within the Earth system modeling community 64.

 In current models, the scale separation between the resolved part of the flow and the unresolved part is carried out via the Reynolds decomposition which corresponds to a filtering of the Navier-Stokes equations.
 Such a filtering leads to an evolution equation for the large-scale flow containing unknown terms (often called Reynolds stress terms) which represent the average contribution of the small-scale processes.
 The system is closed by so-called parameterizations that arbitrarily relate the contribution of small-scale processes to large-scale variables.
 In this context, the AIRSEA team has started work on two aspects: